 Whether you’ve been playing for three months or 16 years, every guitarist has habits to build if they want to have a good reliable relationship with their equipment.
 As fun and fulfilling as performing might be, the practice of setting up and breaking down is time consuming, and can become a battle or even a distraction if you don’t set up simple practices.

 Cables are the veins of your set up.
-If their not working properly then your experience on stage becomes a fiery pit of hell including troubleshooting, sound cuts, and vibe killing.
+If they’re not working properly then your experience on stage becomes a fiery pit of hell including troubleshooting, sound cuts, and vibe killing.
 First and foremost, a good quality cable is your best friend.
-At a $20.00 – $40.00 price point, the Ernie Ball braided instrument cables come in a variety of fun colored options, and promote durability, tangle resistance (!!), and a noise free design.
-If you have passive pickups like the majority of guitarists, all of these things play into your experience on stage, or in the studio and while it’s ok to compromise on other accessories such as as picks, or strings your cables are the lifeline of your music and not something you want to mess around with if you can help it.
+At a $20.00 – $40.00 price point, the Ernie Ball braided instrument cables come in a variety of fun colored options, and promote durability, tangle resistance (!!), and a noise-free design.
+If you have passive pickups like the majority of guitarists, all of these things play into your experience on stage, or in the studio and while it’s ok to compromise on other accessories such as as picks or strings, your cables are the lifeline of your music and not something you want to mess around with if you can help it.

 In this guide we will outline three simple yet essential practices to promote a reliable relationship with your cables.